kghose/groho/Readme.md

 Even our tiny corner of the universe, the solar system, is unimaginably vast and lonely.
-Using this simulator, I hope we can gain an intuition and appreciation for basic orbital manuevers and a sense of scale and time for travel between the planets.
-In this way we ca get a feel for what life will be like for our descendants who set sail away from the home planet
+Using this simulator, I hope we can gain an intuition and appreciation for basic orbital manuevers, and a sense of scale and time for travel between the planets.
+In this way we can get a feel for what life will be like for our descendants who set sail away from the home planet

 *Groho (গ্রহ) is the Bengali word for planet.
 Grohomondol (গ্রহমণ্ডল) is the